 If you lose connectivity or if you're logged out of the exam session for any reason, just log back in and continue; no work is lost.
 The exam clock will continue to count down.
 Your exam won't pause if you lose connectivity.
 We recommend taking the exam only where you have stable internet connectivity.
 We also recommend that you Pin the tab (in Chrome) of the Examinator page, so that if you get logged out, you can easily go back.

 Experience managing a Google Apps domain is the best preparation for the Administrator exam.
 Your work should involve day-to-day user support, troubleshooting typical user issues, adding and removing users, setting up and managing groups, managing calendars and resources, managing email routes, and managing Google Apps services by organizational unit.

 If you encountered an issue during registration, please contact Kryterion at 1-866-227-7116 or 1-602-714-8235.
 For test takers outside of the United States and Canada, you may use chat from the test taker home page.
-When your exam domain is ready, or while taking an exam, you can use email to contact email@example.com Monday through Friday, 8:00 a.m. to 5:00 p.m.
+When your exam domain is ready, or while taking an exam, you can use our email contact form Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Pacific Time (PT).